itzgoldenleonard/firefly-downlight/CAD/README.md

 ## 5. The diffuser

 The *diffuser* whose code is in `diffuser.scad` is the easiest part.
-It's pretty much just a singleextruded 2d sketch with some *half dovetails* from `dovetail.scad` on the tips.
+It's pretty much just a single extruded 2d sketch with some *half dovetails* from `dovetail.scad` on the tips.
 It slides into the matching half dovetails on the *lamp* with only a single visible seam.